Dilaton-Induced Resonant Production of Ultralight Vector Dark Matter: Ultraviolet consistency and the origin of the vector mass

 \subsection{Control of the kinetic modulation}

-{Canonical normalization of the gauge sector implies that any interaction of the vector with charged matter is dressed by the kinetic function.
-If a dark-sector current $J^\mu$ couples with gauge coupling $g$ through $gJ^\mu A_\mu$, the canonically normalized effective coupling is}
+Canonical normalization of the gauge field implies that interactions with charged matter inherit a nontrivial dependence on the kinetic function.
+If the vector couples to a dark-sector current $J^\mu$ through the interaction $gJ^\mu A_\mu$, the canonically normalized effective gauge coupling becomes